Kip Tiernan Social Justice Fellowship

 Yes, audio and/or videotapes are acceptable for submission.

 Who selects the Fellow?

-The Fellow is approved by the Rosie’s Place Board of Directors, upon the recommendation of the Kip Tiernan Social Justice Fellowship Committee, a board-appointed committee comprised of Rosie’s Place community members, which may include board members, volunteers, Rosie’s Place staff and guests.
+The Fellow is selected by the Kip Tiernan Social Justice Fellowship Committee, a group comprised of Rosie’s Place community members, which may include board members, volunteers, Rosie’s Place staff and guests.